 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Plan's basic financial statements.
-The other data and information, including the individual portfolio statements of net assets as of June 30, 2011 and the individual portfolio statements of operations and changes in net assets for the year then ended, in the Annual Report, have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion or provide any assurance on them.
+The other data and information, including the individual portfolio statements of net assets as of June 30, 2012, and the individual portfolio statements of operations and changes in net assets for the year then ended, in the Annual Report, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion or provide any assurance on them.

-Hunt Valley, Maryland October 28, 2011
+Hunt Valley, Maryland October 31, 2012

-SB + Company, Ifc
+SB + Company, If C